I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 Oversupply & Price War

 As in any other business, you can’t run away from the competition.
-Matter of fact, you need competition to keep you from being complacent.
+As a matter of fact, you need competition to keep you from being complacent.

 Competition is there to weed out the weak and keep you sharp in between the ears.